Supplement: ODE Plugin Explanation¶

 odeBody->sensorHelper.updateGyroAndAccelSensors();

-// If there is a gyroscope or acceleration sensor, calls updateGyroAndAccelSensors().
+// If there are gyro or acceleration sensors, call updateGyroAndAccelSensors().

-// In this function, the output value of the sensor is calculated from the velocity and angular velocity of the Link object.
+// In this function, sensor output values are calculated from Link object velocity and angular velocity.

 }